rahulshankariyer/PortolioProject/README.md

 <a href = "https://ourworldindata.org/covid-deaths"> Our World in Data </a>

-After downloading SQL Server and SQL Management Studio into the system, I extracted data from the Covid 19 dataset as a table in SQL Management Studio and then used it to gather the insights using the queries given in the below SQL file:
+After downloading SQL Server and SQL Management Studio into the system, I extracted data from the Covid 19 dataset as a table in SQL Management Studio and then used it to gather the following insights using the queries given in the below SQL file:

+1. Death % among covid cases each day - all countries
+2. Death % among covid cases each day - USA
+3. Death % among covid cases each day - India
+4. Covid case % among population each day - USA
+5. Covid case % among population each day - India
+6. Highest % of covid cases among the population in each country in a single day
+7. Percentage of covid cases among the population of each country each day in descending order
+8. Total death count of each country
+9. Total death count of each continent
+10. Total covid cases, deaths and death % across the world each day
+11. Total covid cases, deaths and death % across the world overall
+12. Population vs Vaccinations

 <a href = "Project 1/Covid19.sql"> Covid19.sql </a>